-All staff will be made aware that mental health problems can, in some cases, be an indicator that a pupil has suffered, or is at risk of suffering, abuse, neglect or exploitation.
+All staff will be made aware that mental health problems can, in some cases, be an indicator that a student has suffered, or is at risk of suffering, abuse, neglect or exploitation.

 Staff will not attempt to make a diagnosis of mental health problems - the school will ensure this is done by a trained mental health professional.
-Staff will, however, be encouraged to identify pupils whose behaviour suggests they may be experiencing a mental health problem or may be at risk of developing one and liaise with LD nurse Sam Holmes and Kirsty Brown Children and youth Mental health first aider.
-Staff will also be aware of how pupils' experiences can impact on their mental health, behaviour, and education.

-Staff who have a mental health concern about a pupil that is also a safeguarding concern will act in line with this policy and speak to the DSL or deputy DSL(s).
+Staff will, however, be encouraged to identify students whose behaviour suggests they may be experiencing a mental health problem or may be at risk of developing one and liaise with Kirsty Brown Children and youth Mental health first aider.
+Staff will also be aware of how students' experiences can impact on their mental health, behaviour, and education.
+Staff who have a mental health concern about a student that is also a safeguarding concern will act in line with this policy and speak to the DSL or deputy DSL(s).

-The school will access a range of advice to help them identify pupils in need of additional mental health support, including working with external agencies.
+The school will access a range of advice to help them identify students in need of additional mental health support, including working with external agencies.